iamjimtaylor/iamjimtaylor/_posts/2016-04-21-how-i-became-a-sunday-league-football-manager.md

 I can't remember who we played but the game I was benched I couldn't keep my mouth shut.
 I began barking orders to the lads as our shape was a joke, especially at the back.
 Towards the end of the game one of the lads, who later became my longest serving player, asked would I manage the team as I 'sounded like I knew what I was talking about'.

 It didn't take me long to say yes.
+All those hours spent playing Champ Manager could now pay off.
 It was better than being benched.
 I could now pick myself!
 I had no idea what I was letting myself in for.

 I spent the week trying to get organised.
 Contacting the League and the County FA to inform them I was the new Secretary.